 From December 2009, we began proving our cloud computing services under the service name "IIJ GIO."
-We invest in infrastructures, such as servers, network equipment, virtualization software and data center facilities for IIJ GIO and provide them to users as an Infrastructure as a Service ("laaS") platform service basically for a monthly fee.
+We invest in infrastructures, such as servers, network equipment, virtualization software, and data center facilities for IIJ GIO, and provide them to users as an Infrastructure as a Service ("lass") platform service for a monthly fee, basically.
 IIJ GIO consists mainly of two types, (1) IIJ GIO/Hosting Package and (2) IIJ GIO/Component.
 IIJ GIO/Hosting Package is a line-up of services for an all-in-one non-customizable packaged cloud computing service and IIJ GIO/Component is a line-up of services for a semi-customizable cloud computing service.
-The cloud computing service in Japan is still in its start-up phase and it is anticipated that the market in Japan should grow in the middle term.
+The cloud computing is Japan is still in its start-up phase and it is anticipated that the market in Japan should grow in the middle term.
 In November 2015, we launched a new service platform "IIJ GIO Infrastructure P2" for our cloud services.
 The service provides reliable public cloud infrastructure with increased processing performance as well as private cloud infrastructure.

-We have eight overseas subsidiaries in the United States, the United Kingdom, Germany, China, Singapore, Hong Kong, Thailand and Indonesia as of June 27, 2016.
+As of June 30, 2017, we have ten overseas subsidiaries in the United States, the United Kingdom, Germany, China, Singapore, Hong Kong, Thailand, Indonesia, and Vietnam.
 We have been enhancing our overseas business primarily to fulfill the broad range of IT network related needs of our Japanese customers who are headed abroad to expand their overseas business.
-As of June 27, 2016 we provide cloud computing services in the United States, the United Kingdom, China, Singapore, Indonesia, and Thailand.
+As of June 30, 2017, we provide cloud computing services in the United States, the United Kingdom, China, Singapore, Indonesia, Thailand and Vietnam.

-In addition, we conduct the ATM operation business through our consolidated subsidiary, Trust Networks, which was established in July 2007.
+In addition, we conduct our ATM operation business through our consolidated subsidiary, Trust Networks, which was established in July 2007.
 Trust Networks operates ATMs and ATM network systems and receives a commission for each bank withdrawal transaction when a customer uses its serviced ATMs.
-As of March 31, 2016, 1,087 ATMs were in operation.
+As of March 31, 2017, 1,066 ATMs were placed.

 Currently, we have two business segments: a network services and systems integration business segment and an ATM operation business segment.
-Our network services and systems integration business segment is comprised of Internet connectivity services for enterprise and consumers, WAN services, outsourcing services, systems integration and equipment sales.
+Our network services and systems integration business segment is comprised of Internet connectivity services for enterprise and consumers, WAN services, outsourcing services, systems integration, and equipment sales.